ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 .. note::

-   Note that the multimodel array operations, albeit performed in per-time/per-horizontal level loops to save memory, could, however, be rather memory-intensive (since they are not performed lazily as yet).
-The Section on :ref:`Memory use` details the memory intake for different run scenarios, but as a thumb rule, for the multimodel preprocessor, the expected maximum memory intake could be approximated as the number of datasets multiplied by the average size in memory for one dataset.
+   Note that the multi-model array operations, albeit performed in per-time/per-horizontal level loops to save memory, could, however, be rather memory-intensive (since they are not performed lazily as yet).
+The Section on :ref:`Memory use` details the memory intake for different run scenarios, but as a thumb rule, for the multi-model preprocessor, the expected maximum memory intake could be approximated as the number of datasets multiplied by the average size in memory for one dataset.